 Because this is a free service, and to prevent abuse by spammers, you can only reply to each email a total of five times.

 You can always create a free secure email account to enjoy the benefits of encrypted emails sent between Proton Mail accounts without reply limits or the need for message-specific passwords.

-Furthermore, you can check the secure email’s header information(new window) to make sure our DKIM and SPF records match what they should be.
+Furthermore, you can check the secure email’s header(new window) to make sure our DKIM(new window) and SPF(new window) records match what they should be.
 If you have any doubts, please contact our security team at firstname.lastname@example.org.